 The CDFI Fund is one of the Federal government's best market-based strategies for leveraging private dollars to restore economic vitality.
-Since 1996, the CDFI Fund has awarded approximately \$6 billion to CDFIs, community development organizations, and financial institutions working in low-income communities.
+Since 1996, the CDFI Fund has awarded approximately \$8.3 billion to CDFIs, community development organizations, and financial institutions working in low-income communities.

 CDFIs provide a "hand up" not a "hand out" to customers.
 CDFI banks create jobs and economic vitality by serving the smallest businesses that big banks do not find profitable enough to serve.
-They loan to money to entrepreneurs who are willing to work hard and take responsibility for their own futures.
-Today, CDFI banks collectively have a portfolio of approximately \$70 billion in loans outstanding.
+They loan money to entrepreneurs who are willing to work hard and take responsibility for their own futures.
+Today, CDFI banks collectively have a portfolio of approximately \$81 billion in loans outstanding.
 Most CDFI banks' small business loans go to mom-and-pop businesses on Main Street.
 CDFI banks enable hardworking families to become homeowners.
 They finance affordable rental housing.
 CDFIs also enable growing charter schools to build facilities, support expansion of community health centers, and finance other economy boosting projects.

-FY 2021 CDFI program awardees made 4 million loans or investments totaling more than \$38.7 billion.
-This financing included \$12 billion for consumer loans, \$10.7 billion for home improvement and purchase loans, \$8.1 billion for business and microenterprise loans, and \$3.2 billion for residential real estate transactions.
-CDFIs also financed nearly 50,000 affordable housing units.2 We urge Congress to provide strong funding levels to enable CDFIs to continue to do this important work.
-This is especially important as prior recessions and natural disasters have taught us that economic recovery is slowest in LMI communities.3
+FY 2022 CDFI Program awardees made more than 1.4 million loans or investments totaling more than \$53 billion.
+This financing included \$17.7 billion for consumer loans, \$12.7 billion for home improvement and purchase loans, \$8.1 billion for business and microenterprise loans, and \$5 billion for residential real estate transactions.
+CDFIs also financed more than 65,000 affordable housing units.

+We urge Congress to provide strong funding levels to enable CDFIs to continue to do this important work.
+This is especially important as prior recessions and natural disasters have taught us that economic recovery is slowest in LMI communities.